Gribov ambiguity: Gribov's construction

-The Gribov-Zwanziger action
+Gribov-Zwanziger action

 Several years later, Daniel Zwanziger also considered the Gribov problem.
 He used a different approach.
 Instead of considering the ghost propagator, he computed the lowest eigenvalue of the Faddeev-Popov operator as a perturbative series in the gluon field.
 This yielded a certain function, which he called the "horizon function", and the vacuum expectation value of this horizon function must be limited to at most one in order to stay within the first Gribov region.
 This condition can be expressed by introducing the horizon function into the path integral (in a way analogous to how Gribov did the same) and imposing a certain gap equation on the vacuum energy of the resulting theory.
 This yielded a new path integral with a modified action, which is, however, nonlocal.
 At leading order, the results are identical to the ones previously found by Gribov.

 In order to more easily deal with the action he found, Zwanziger introduced localizing fields.
 Once the action had become local, it was possible to prove that the resulting theory is renormalizable — i.e. all infinities generated by loop diagrams can be absorbed by multiplicatively modifying the content (coupling constant, field normalization, Gribov parameter) already present in the theory without needing extra additions.

 Zwanziger furthermore noted that the resulting gluon propagator does not admit a Källén-Lehmann spectral representation, which signals that the gluon cannot be a physical particle any longer.
 This is often interpreted as signaling color confinement.